-I can describe a stress involving a change to one component of an equilibrium system affects the other components.
-I can describe how changing the concentration of one of the components of the equilibrium system will change the rate of reaction.
+- I can describe a stress involving a change to one component of an equilibrium system affects the other components. - I can describe how changing the concentration of one of the components of the equilibrium system will change the rate of reaction.

-- 1. Equilibrium Virtual Activity - 2.
-Living by Chemistry: How Dynamic Activity
+Equilibrium Virtual Activity

+Living by Chemistry^{\$\$}: How Dynamic Activity

-I can describe how both the forward and reverse reactions in a system at equilibrium are occurring at the same rate.
+• I can describe how both the forward and reverse reactions in a system at equilibrium are occurring at the same rate.

-- 1. cK-12 Reversible Reaction
+- 1. Reading: CK-12 Reversible Reaction

-- 2. cK-12 Chemical Equilibrium
+- 2. Reading: CK-12 Chemical Equilibrium

-- 3. cK-12 Le Châtelier's Principle
+- 3. Reading: CK-12 Le Châtelier's Principle

-- 4. cK-12 Effect of Concentration
+- 4. Reading: CK-12 Effect of Concentration

-- 5. cK-12 Effect of Temperature
+- 5. Reading: CK-12 Effect of Temperature

-- 6. cK-12 Effect of Pressure
+- 6. Reading: CK-12 Effect of Pressure

-- 7. Equilibrium Notes
+- 7. Reading: Equilibrium Notes

-I can describe stressors and effects to equilibrium systems.
+• I can describe stressors and effects to equilibrium systems.